alexgao09/causal_mrp_public/README.md

 ## Step 2: Prior predictive checking with files in the checks directory

 1. Run prior_predictive_check.R to perform prior predictive checks for the Post-GPA and Prev-GPA hierarchical models.
 The sampling design studied in the manuscript is incorporated in prior_predictive_check.R.
-This step requires the files generated in the first subsection:
+This step requires the files generated in the Step 1 subsection:

 ```
 pop_draw.rds